 A tattooed British brawler who brought punk-rock swagger to the UFC and challenged for a world title against one of the sport's greatest.

-Dan Hardy emerged from the Nottingham fight scene not as a polished technician, but as a fearsome striker with a knockout artist's instinct and a distinctive mohawk.
-His rise through the European circuit was built on pure aggression, catching the UFC's eye and leading to a blistering run that earned him a 2010 title shot against the dominant Georges St-Pierre.
-Though he lost that bout, Hardy's heart was undeniable; he famously survived a deep armbar that would have broken most fighters.
-After his fighting career, he seamlessly transitioned into a sharp, analytical commentator, known for his deep technical breakdowns and advocacy for fighter welfare, cementing his role as a respected voice in the sport's evolution.
+Dan Hardy fought for the UFC welterweight title in 2010 against champion Georges St-Pierre.
+He emerged from the Nottingham fight scene as a fearsome striker with a knockout artist's instinct and a distinctive mohawk.
+His rise through the European circuit caught the UFC's eye, leading to a blistering run.
+Though he lost that bout, Hardy survived a deep armbar that would have broken most fighters.
+After his fighting career, he transitioned into a sharp, analytical commentator, providing deep technical breakdowns and advocating for fighter welfare, becoming a respected voice in the sport's evolution.

 1981–1996